cpinnix/commanderpowerlevel/README.md

 # Commander Power Level

+## Mission

+**Provide an open source commander deck power level tool to aid the rule zero discussion.**

+### Values

+#### Fun

+Commander should be fun.
+The idea is to get together with your friends and have a good time.
+Players should feel like they're socializing.
+Games should draw players into participation with a healthy rate of play and interesting interactions.

+#### Flexibility

+Commander is a flexible format.
+A commander game can range from low powered explorations to high powered competitions.
+Players may want to: play an evenly matched game, experiment with janky builds, play with more than 4 players, invent new rules, start the game with Descent into Avernus, play out of cubes.
+There are a near endless amount of possibilities for a commander game.

+#### Rule Zero

+Before playing, having a rule zero discussion is the solution for curating the experience players are looking for.
+Players are going to sit down with one another for 30 minutes or more, the least they should do is talk about how powerful their decks are.

+#### Open Source

+Given the flexibility of commander and the range of experiences players are looking for, the goal is to provide a powerful suite of tools to allow players to craft the experience they are looking for.
+Open source techniques are a well established way of maintaining complex systems from 3D editing software, to encyclopedias, to artificial intelligences.
+Open source can help the commander community and its parts craft amazing player experiences.

 ## Purpose

-General idea is to provide the ability to quickly gauge the power level of a commander deck using crowdsourced weights.
+Provide the ability to quickly gauge the power level of any commander deck using crowdsourced weights.

-There are three weights used to generate three scores: Commander Weights, Power Weights, Pepper and Salt Weights.
+There are three weights used to generate three scores:

+- Commander Weights to generate a Commander Score
+- Power Weights to generate a Power Score
+- Pepper Weights to generate a Pepper Score

 These weights are maintained in CSV files and can be collaboratively modified in this repository.

 ## Scores